House nixes requiring income-tax cuts when Arizona has surplus

 That's because the 2.5% flat individual income tax enacted two years ago reduced state revenues from what they would have been, changing the starting point for future calculations.

 But the analysts presume that, at some point in the future, tax collections will grow faster than inflation and population.
-A $200 million structural surplus, for example, would require reducing revenues by $100 million, something that would cut the income tax rate from 2.5% to 2.46%.
+Under the bill, a $200 million structural surplus, for example, would have required reducing revenues by $100 million, something that would cut the income tax rate from 2.5% to 2.46%.

-Rep. Neal Carter, R-San Tan Valley, said the legislation shows Arizona citizens that lawmakers are acting responsibly with their money.
+Rep. Neal Carter, R-San Tan Valley, said the legislation showed Arizona citizens that lawmakers are acting responsibly with their money.

 "It really comes down to how we treat money,'' he said.
 "Does the money belong to us or does it belong to the citizenry?
 Is it appropriate to be spent on essential governmental functions, certainly, or is it appropriate for the citizenry to be able to grow the economy with it?''